Law Enforcement in Washington, D.C.: An Explainer

 Agents from the FBI and the Bureau of Alcohol, Tobacco, and Firearms responded with reinforcements.
 Officers and the National Guards from the neighboring states of Virginia (at 3:30 p.m.), Maryland (at 3:47 p.m.), and New Jersey (at 4:57 p.m). were also deployed.
 By 5:45 p.m., after nearly four hours of rioting and looting, officers from the various agencies had established a security perimeter around the Capitol.

-1. Investigation and Accountability: Rock the Vote has called for an investigation into the failed security that enabled a rebellious mob of white nationalists to engage in this insurrection and to hold individuals accountable.
+1. Investigation and Accountability: When events like those that took place on January 6th happen, it is important that we hold our leaders responsible.
+For example, Rock the Vote called for an investigation into the failed security that enabled a rebellious mob of white nationalists to engage in the January 6th insurrection and to hold individuals accountable.

-2. Statehood for Washington, D.C.: The handling of the Capitol riots has led to renewed calls for D.C. statehood to ensure fair representation and authority to make decisions that protect its community.
+2. Statehood for Washington, D.C.: Threats such as the handling of the Capitol riots and the deployment of the National Guard have led to renewed calls for D.C. statehood to ensure fair representation and authority to make decisions that protect its community.
 D.C.
 Statehood is a civil rights issue, particularly as the District is majority-minority and its residents do not have the same rights as those in other parts of the country.
 Reach out to your Senators and Representatives and encourage them to support D.C. statehood.
 You can find your federal representatives and their contact information here.